Faculty

 bheikkinen@geisinger.edu

 Dr. Heikkinen is a 2017 graduate of the University of Wisconsin-Madison School of Pharmacy.
-After graduation, he completed a PGY1 pharmacy residency at Rush University Medical Center in Chicago, Ill.
-From there, Dr. Heikkinen completed a PGY2 infectious diseases pharmacy residency at the University of Wisconsin Health in Madison, Wisc.
+After graduation, he completed a PGY1 pharmacy residency at Rush University Medical Center in Chicago.
+From there, he completed a PGY2 infectious diseases pharmacy residency at the University of Wisconsin Health.
 Following residency, he stayed on at UW-Health and practiced primarily in adult surgery, emergency medicine, HIV clinic and infectious diseases.
 In 2020, he transitioned into a new role as a neurology and neurocritical care pharmacist at the University of Iowa Hospitals and Clinics.
 In addition to his clinical responsibilities, he assisted in the roll out of vancomycin AUC/MIC dosing and spearheaded the development and implementation of pharmacy renal dose adjustment guidelines.
-Dr. Heikkinen joined the Geisinger team in September of 2021 as a pharmacy manager and infectious diseases pharmacist to continue to pursue his passion for transitions of care, antimicrobial stewardship, PK/PD optimization and precepting/teaching students and residents.
+Dr. Heikkinen joined the Geisinger team in 2021 as a pharmacy manager and infectious diseases pharmacist to continue to pursue his passion for transitions of care, antimicrobial stewardship, PK/PD optimization and precepting/teaching students and residents.

 Victoria Ireland, PharmD